tinoryj/ELECT/README.md

 ### YCSB (2 human-minutes + ~ 30 compute-minutes)

-We build the modified version of YCSB which supports user-defined key and value sizes.
+We build the modified version of YCSB, which supports user-defined key and value sizes.
 The build procedure is similar to the original YCSB.

 ```shell
 cd ./YCSB